 August 28, 2021 – February 27, 2022

 Slovak and Moravian folk dress (kroje) is stunning, with each piece more beautiful than the last.
 A full kroj is made up of many components, including skirts, aprons, vests, and sashes.
-Each region and village may have a different style of folk dress.
-This exhibit will focus on the crowning glory: the headdress.
-Nearly 100 Slovak and Moravian headdresses will be on display.
+Each region and village has a different style of folk dress.
+This exhibit focuses on the crowning glory: the headdress.
+143 Slovak and Moravian headdresses are on display.
 Hours of labor and generations of meaning, mystique, and creativity are infused in each treasured heirloom.

-Many of the most elaborate headdresses are actually bridal caps.
-Some caps are embellished with mirrors as an added protection against evil – if a jealous villager shoots the “evil eye” at the bride, the evil will hit the mirror and go back to the sender.
+Many of the most elaborate headdresses are actually bridal crowns or wreaths.
+Some headdresses are embellished with mirrors as an added protection against evil – if a jealous villager shoots the “evil eye” at the bride, the evil will hit the mirror and go back to the sender.
 Others have intricate beadwork in a range of colors and shapes, while another style exhibits silk flowers and yards of embroidered ribbon.
 An important part of the wedding rites occurs when the bride is “capped.”
-Her bridal headdress is ceremonially removed by her mother, godmother, or bridesmaids and replaced with a cap or headscarf that signifies her status as a married woman.
+Her bridal headdress is ceremonially removed by her mother, godmother, or bridesmaids and replaced with an elaborate cap or headscarf that signifies her status as a married woman.